mahmudnas04/Project2Wishlist/README.md

 ## Notes

 App kept crashing, and not compiling.
+The submission is late because it took me hours to fix this.
 ![WishListCrash](https://user-images.githubusercontent.com/93147757/192081209-5186893a-88b0-46ed-a85c-fffa2d76b9ca.gif)

 ## License